 Anyone can get sick multiple times in a year.
 However, of the civilian workers receiving sick leave in 2021, 69% had a fixed number of paid sick days.
 The average number of sick days workers had access to also varied:

 - After 1 year of service, the average amount of paid sick leave was 7 days.

 - After 20 years of service, the average amount increased to 8 days.

 Larger companies give workers access to more days off for illness.
 In companies with over 500 employees, workers received an average of 9 days of sick leave after 5 years of service.
 This increased to 10 days off after 20 years of service.

 By comparison, companies with under 50 employees gave their workers 6 days of sick leave after 1 year, rising to 7 days of sick leave after 20 years of service.

 Paid time off (PTO)

-Some companies offer a more general paid time off (PTO) benefit, which workers can use however they wish.
+Some companies offer a more general paid time off (PTO) benefit., which workers can use however they wish.
+PTO is different from sick time because workers can use it however they wish.
 They can use this to heal from an illness, to go on vacation, or to take time off for other reasons.
 As with any time off, PTO requires workers to seek approval in advance for an absence and get approved for time off.

 There are a few types of PTO.
 There is limited PTO, for example, where employees have a specific number of PTO days.
 They may have 10 days to use throughout the year, for example, to travel or to go to appointments.